Specializations and Research Interests

 For his research program, Dr. Walker has received numerous awards, including an AFOSR Young Investigator Program Award, the AIAA Lawrence Sperry Award, and selection as a NASA Faculty Fellow.

 An Associate Fellow of AIAA, Dr. Walker serves as an Associate Editor of the Journal of Spacecraft and Rockets.
 His expertise in electric propulsion has proven invaluable to corporations, laboratories, and the Air Force.
 Consequently, he has served on the National Research Council Reusable Booster System Committee, the NASA Office of the Chief Technologist Advanced In-Space Propulsion Panel Review, and the NASA International Space Station Electric Propulsion Testbed Study Committee.
-Dr. Walker also serves on the National Institute for Rocket Propulsion Systems Technology Solutions Committee and the AIAA Electric Propulsion Technical Committee as Vice Chair.
+Dr. Walker also serves on the National Institute for Rocket Propulsion Systems Technology Solutions Committee and the AIAA Electric Propulsion Technical Committee as Chair.
 He has also chaired the AIAA Electric Propulsion Subcommittee for Technical Achievement Award.

 Recognized as an innovator in electric propulsion, Dr. Walker holds patents for Dual Use Hydrazine Propulsion Systems, Ion Focusing in a Hall Effect Thrusters, and Cold Cathodes and Ion Thrusters and Methods of Making and Using Same.
 Dr. Walker is consistently called upon to develop and implement training materials and courses for his clients to meet critical needs and deficiencies in their operations.
 Dr. Walker is available for consultations, technical development, and strategic planning in the areas of spacecraft propulsion, plasma physics, and vacuum technology.